45 Years-2015

 Charlotte Rampling gives such a good, subtle, understated performance that it is easy to overlook how good she is.
 She does not have hysterical moments or a scene where she loses control.
 Rather, Rampling shows a series of complex emotions with her facial expressions.

 Let’s not forget to mention Tom Courtenay.
 Imagine being in the golden years of your life and a long-lost lover (in spirit anyway) returns to the fold.
-Geoff cannot help but be transported to imagining a life with Katya had she remained alive.
-Kate asks Geoff if he would have married Katya- he cannot deny that he would have.
+Geoff cannot help but imagine a life with Katya if she remained alive.
+Kate asks Geoff if he would have married Katya and he cannot deny that he would have.

 Several scenes show the couple engaging in “old people” issues- awkward lovemaking for example, which enhances the differences between when Geoff and Katya were in their prime.
 Geoff cannot help but be whisked back in time with thoughts and what-ifs.

 A standout scene is when Kate and Geoff dance at their anniversary party.
-Having given a fantastic speech professing his enduring love for her, they causally dance.
-Kate is both touched and pained and as the scene goes along she unravels quietly.
+Having professed his love during a speech they causally dance.
+Kate is both touched and pained and as the scene goes along unravels.
 She explodes internally.

-Sometimes perhaps a tad too slowly paced, I get the point of pacing 45 Years in this way.
-After all, nearly 50 years of marriage is a long time and a multitude of similar days will pass with few important moments.
-Thanks to superlative acting, I was able to overlook this and be astounded at the complexities both Rampling and Courtenay bring to the table.
+Sometimes perhaps a tad too slowly paced, I get the point of pacing 45 Years this way.
+After all, nearly 50 years of marriage is a long time and similar days will pass with few important moments.
+Thanks to great acting, I overlooked this and was astounded at the complexities both Rampling and Courtenay bring to the table.

 Oscar Nominations: Best Actress-Charlotte Rampling